-Deryk King has been President and CEO of Centrica North America since January 2001.
+Deryk King has been president and CEO of Centrica North America since January 2001.
 He is also a member of Centrica's Executive Committee.

 Mr. King spent his early career in sales and marketing, first with Air Products and subsequently with ICI.
-In a 23 year career with ICI, he held a number of international marketing posts including two and a half years stationed in Tokyo.
-Mr. King then moved into general management, first as general manager of ICI's European fertilizer business and then as managing director of ICI's global polyester business.
+In a 23 year career with ICI, he held a number of international marketing posts including two and a half years in Tokyo.
+Mr. King then moved into general management, first as a general manager of ICI's European fertilizer business and then as managing director of ICI's global polyester business.

 He left ICI in 1996 to become chief operating officer of Powergen plc.
-During his time with Powergen, the company expanded its operations into India, Indonesia, Thailand, Hungary, Portugal, and Australia and achieved five successive half-year periods of record earnings.
+During his tenure with Powergen, the company expanded operations into India, Indonesia, Thailand, Hungary, Portugal and Australia, achieving five successive half-year periods of record earnings.

-After leaving Powergen in late 1998, Deryk joined Centric plc as senior advisor and projects director for a number of European initiatives the company was undertaking.
+After leaving Powergen in late 1998, Deryk joined Centrica plc as a senior advisor and projects director for a number of European initiatives the company was undertaking.
 He joined the company on a permanent basis in August 2000 and moved into his present post at the end of that year.

-Mr. King is a graduate of Oxford University and has also completed the INSEAD Advanced Management Programme and the Cabinet Office Top Management Programme.
+Mr. King is a graduate of University College, Oxford.
+He has completed INSEAD Advanced Management Program.
 He is a fellow of the Chartered Institute of Marketing.

-Lois Hedg-peth, Director, President & CEO
+Lois Hedge-peth, President and CEO